phalloc/PAVA-2015/README.md

 # PAVA-2015
-Repository for the 2015 Pava course project
+Repository for the 2015 Pava Course Labs and Project